 Joanna Behar is a French designer, illustrator, and creator of her online shop.
 Joanna’s shop includes goods that she designs herself such as prints, patches, and pins.
 Not only does she do all of the design work herself, she also runs all other aspects of the business—which you’ll quickly learn is a lot.
 Read about how Joanna’s shop started as a passion project and how it grew overtime it into a legitimate business.

-Why did you decide to start an online shop and what was the inspiration behind it?
+Why did you decide to start an online shop?

 I was working full-time for Vanity Fair, France when I started my online shop in the summer of 2016.
 I loved my job but there was something missing.
 I doodled all the time and wanted to practice my typography more.
 My Instagram back then was a lot of hand-drawn type and I had so much fun with it!
 One day while browsing Instagram, I saw that an artist I followed, @winkpins, made and collected enamel pins.
 I thought to myself, wow—having an actual drawing or design of yours turned into wearable art looked like so much fun!